-With close to 60% of organizations in Asia Pacific still hanging on to at least one instance of outdated Windows Server 2003, IT leaders are faced with the challenge of managing security and compliance risks or the opportunity to modernize for today’s mobile-first, cloud-first needs
+With 66% of organisations in Singapore still hanging on to at least one instance of outdated Windows Server 2003, IT leaders are faced with the challenge of managing security and compliance risks or the opportunity to modernise for today’s mobile-first, cloud-first needs.

 For companies still using Windows Server 2003 after the end of support deadline, these servers will be particularly vulnerable as no new security patches will be made available.
 This is especially critical, given the fast-paced evolution of security threats.
 In fact, since January 2014, 47 new vulnerabilities were identified on Windows Server 2003 according to Secunia, a global player in software vulnerability management.

-Arun Ulag, General Manager, Cloud & Enterprise, Microsoft Asia Pacific, said: “IT demands have changed dramatically since the launch of Windows Server 2003 more than 11 years ago.
+Joey Tan, Cloud & Enterprise Business Group Lead at Microsoft Singapore, said: “IT demands have changed dramatically since the launch of Windows Server 2003 more than 11 years ago.
 IT leaders across all industries are now managing an infrastructure that demands support for cloud, mobility, social and data-intensive applications.
 In addition, the increasing security and privacy threats are pressuring businesses of all sizes to transform in this new mobile-first, cloud-first world.
 All of which cannot be met with old technology platforms.”

 IDC Asia Pacific White Paper shows clear business benefits of modernizing